Accretion, Primordial Black Holes and Standard Cosmology: INTRODUCTION

 \section{INTRODUCTION}

 Black holes which are formed in the early Universe are known as Primordial Black Holes (PBHs).
-These black holes are formed as a result of initial inhomogeneities [1,2], inflation [3,4], phase transitions [5], bubble collisions [6,7] or the decay of cosmic loops [8].
-In 1974 Hawking discovered that the black holes emit thermal radiation due to quantum effects [9].
+A comparison of the cosmological density of the Universe at any time after the Big Bang with the density associated with a black hole shows that PBHs would have of order the particle horizon mass.
+PBHs could thus span enormous mass range starting from $10^{-5}gm$ to more than $10^{15}gm$.
+These black holes are formed as a result of initial inhomogeneities[1,2], inflation[3,4], phase transitions[5], bubble collisions[6,7] or the decay of cosmic loops[8].
+In 1974 Hawking discovered that the black holes emit thermal radiation due to quantum effects[9].
 So the black holes get evaporated depending upon their masses.
 Smaller the masses of the PBHs, quicker they evaporate.
-But the density of a black hole varies as inversely with it's mass.
+But the density of a black hole varies as inversely with its mass.
 So high density is needed for forming lighter black holes.
 And such high densities is available only in the early Universe.
 Thus Primordial Black Holes are the only black holes whose masses could be small enough to have evaporated by present time.
 Further, PBHs could act as seeds for structure formation[10] and could also form a significant component of dark matter[11,12,13].

+Since the cosmological enviornment is very hot and dense in the radiation-dominated era, it is expected that appreciable absorption of the energy-matter from the surroundings could take place.
+Calculation of such PBH accretion in standard cosmology have a long history but are plauged with significant uncertainties.
+The early work by Zel'dovich and Novikov[1] speculated that PBHs might even be able to grow as fast as the horizon.
+Subsequent works, especially by Carr and Hawking[2,14], made a convincing case that such growth could not occur and moreover that once the PBH became significantly smaller than the horizon, accretion would become very inefficient.
+But it has been noticed that such accretion is most effective in altered gravity scenarios.
+This accretion is responsible for the prolongation of the lifetime of PBHs in braneworld models[15] as well as in scalar-tensor models[16,17].

-Using standard cosmology Barrow and Carr [14] have studied the evaporation of PBHs.
-They have, however, not included the effect of accretion of radiation which seems to play an important role.
-Majumdar, Das Gupta and Saxena [15] have solved the baryon asymmetry problem including accretion.
-In the present work, we include accretion of radiation while studying the evaporation of PBHs and have shown that how evaporation times of PBHs change wih accretion efficiency.
+Using standard cosmology Barrow and Carr[18] have studied the evaporation of PBHs.
+They have, however, not included the effect of accretion of radiation which seems to play an important role in scalar-tensor models.
+Majumdar, Das Gupta and Saxena[19] have provided a viable solution of the baryon asymmetry problem including accretion.
+In the present work, we include accretion of radiation while studying the evaporation of PBHs and have shown that how evaporation times of PBHs change with accretion efficiency.